jacobwgillespie/bpsk31/README.md

 Additionally, the non-HTML files are copied to [another GitHub repository](https://github.com/jacobwgillespie/bpsk31-cdn) with a modified `CNAME` file, creating `cdn.bpsk31.com`.
 This CDN domain is also served with CloudFlare, but with a [page rule](https://support.cloudflare.com/hc/en-us/articles/200168306-Is-there-a-tutorial-for-Page-Rules-) that sets the cache TTL to one year in the future.
 Combined with the asset hashes, this creates an effective long-term asset cache.

 Commenting is powered by [Disqus](https://disqus.com/), utilizing their AMP comments widget in an `amp-iframe` element.

+Travis CI is connected to the repository and runs builds as tests.
+If the build passes on the master branch, `scripts/deploy.sh` is automatically executed to deploy the website to GitHub.